 It is not only about the calf muscles themselves, but the entire function in the lower body.
 Strong calves result in a stronger foundation for other important lower body exercises such as squats, lunges, and triple extension exercises such as jerks and push-presses.

-On the other hand, weak calf muscles can result in decreased lower body stability, hindering progress in these other exercises.
+On the other hand, weak calves can result in decreased lower body stability, hindering progress in these other exercises.
 For many athletes looking to increase their lower body weight tolerance, it is important to isolate and work on calves as a preparation.

 Short Burst Sprinting